Wharton Digital

 Dataminr is a big data analytics firm that combs through over 100,000 data sets to provide real-time information to its customers.
 Using its proprietary artificial information technology platform, the company performs over one trillion calculations daily analyzing raw data to extract meaningful insights.
 Major clients of Dataminr include the US Department of Defense where, among other uses, the technology is deployed by soldiers in the field to provide critical alerts.
 In addition, on the corporate side, firms utilize Dataminr for matters like reputation risk and crisis management.

 Based on its belief that the generation of data would be growing exponentially and having the ability to “make sense” of this data in real time would be extraordinarily valuable, Wharton Equity Ventures was one of the largest early investors in Dataminr when its team consisted of 4 people and the firm was valued at approximately $5.5 million.
-Today, WEV is among the top 10 largest shareholders in Dataminr which recently closed an equity round of financing at over $4 billion.
+Today, Wharton is among the top 10 largest shareholders in Dataminr which recently closed an equity round of financing at over $4 billion.

 Fabric